pranjalpokharel7/pranjalpokharel7.github.io/content/posts/valentine-playlist-2021.md

 #### 8) [Koi Wo Shita No Wa - Aiko](https://www.youtube.com/watch?v=rkezyWiRgiw&list=PL63_35IpRqoTJ_qyJoL2YSeYK-iYlUAqk&index=8)
 The best song from my favourite animation movie of all time, *Koe no Katachi (A Silent Voice)*, Japanese or other language.
 From what I've watched so far, no other movie comes close (at least in the 'Slice of Life' category).

-There is nothing to be ashamed of if you cried when the end credits rolled and this song came on.
+Honestly, this song hits harder after you watch the movie.
 A beautiful, beautiful story of two people struggling with the circumstances involving each other, culminating with the perfect song.

-Please cherish the ones you love, you never know when it is the last time you get to call them by their name.
 ```
 "Hajimete mo saigo mo ima mo,
 Mau hanabira ni kizami okuru yo